lgestc/fakebeat/README.md

 ```

-See `templates/` for reference on how the template might look like.
+See the [templates](/templates/) for reference on how the template might look like.

 Usage example (assuming the default `url`, `password` and `username` options):